mariten/json-cat/README.md

 Utilities for printing JSON to the Linux command line (like the `cat` command) in a human-readable format

-Available in multiple languages (PHP, Python, and Node.js for now), making use of any built-in JSON processing capabilities of a given language
+Available in multiple languages (PHP, GoLang, Python, and Node.js for now), making use of any built-in JSON processing capabilities of a given language

 Download and Install
 ====================